Julio Iglesias

-Julio José Iglesias de la Cueva ([ˈxuljo jˈɣlesjas]; born 23 September 1943) is a Spanish singer, songwriter and former professional footballer.
-Iglesias is recognized as the most commercially successful Spanish singer in the world and one of the top record sellers in music history, having sold more than 100 million records worldwide in 14 languages.
-It is estimated that during his career he has performed in more than 5000 concerts, for over 60 million people in five continents.
+Julio José Iglesias de la Cueva ([ˈxuljo jˈɣlesjas]; born 23 September 1943) is a Spanish singer and songwriter.
+Iglesias is recognized as the most commercially successful Spanish singer in the world and one of the top record sellers in music history, having sold more than 300 million records worldwide in 14 languages.
+It is estimated that during his career he has performed in more than 5,000 concerts, for over 60 million people in six continents.
 In April 2013, Iglesias was inducted into the Latin Songwriters Hall of Fame.

-In 1983, Iglesias was celebrated as having recorded songs in the most languages in the world, and in 2013 for being the artist in Latin music with the most records sold in history.
+In 1983, Iglesias was credited as having recorded songs in the most languages in the world, and in 2013 for being the best-selling male Latin artist of all-time.
 In April 2013 in Beijing, he was honoured as the most popular international artist in China.
 In Brazil, France, Italy and elsewhere, Iglesias is the most successful foreign record seller, while in his home country, Spain, he has sold the most records in history, with 23 million records.

 During his career, Iglesias has won many awards in the music industry, including the Grammy, Latin Grammy, World Music Award, Billboard Music Award, American Music Award and Lo Nuestro Award.
 He has been awarded the Gold Medal for Merit in the Fine Arts of Spain and the Legion of Honour of France.
 UNICEF named him Special Ambassador for the Performing Arts in 1989.
 He has had a star on the Hollywood Walk of Fame since 1985.